GuccioGucci/yoke/README.md

 They are expected to reply with a proper `200 OK` on any endpoint, so you could configure the proper health-check as it would be for the application.
 For details, see [bogus docker images](docker/bogus).

 Please, note that in order to migrate from bogus to application task definition, you have to keep the same container **name**, otherwise the the load balancer would fail to re-configure.
-So, please use `application` as a name for this.
+For example, use `application` as a name for this.

 ```
 resource "aws_ecs_service" "esv" {